MurpheyLab/MurpheyLab.github.io/README.md

 apt-get upgrade
 git clone https://github.com/MurpheyLab/MurpheyLab.github.io
 ```
 This will update and upgrade your system, and then create a new folder on your device containing the latest version of the website.
 The new folder will be named `MurpheyLab.github.io`.
-Next, navigate to this new folder and install `bundler`:
+Next, navigate to this new folder and install `bundler`
 ```
 cd ~/MurpheyLab.github.io
 sudo gem install bundler